ctds-usyd/library-webscraping/_episodes/04-lxml.md

 >
 {: .callout}

+Apart from basic features of Python, these are all the tools we should need.

-> ## Beautiful Soup, an alternative interface to lxml
+> ## Beautiful Soup, an alternative library to access a tree of HTML elements
 > [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/)
 > (or bs4) provides similar functionality to lxml and is
 > commonly used for web scraping.
 It does not, however, support XPath.